qwales1/gulp-assetpaths/README.md

 ### options.newDomain

-the new environment path
+the new domain

 ### options.oldDomain

-the old path to replace.
+the old domain to replace if it was a full path.
 Anything that doesn't match this domain will be ignored so if you use CDNs for third party code those paths will not be changed.

 ### options.docRoot